dngoldberg/cs_sia/README.md

 $$ B_{ii} = 1 - \frac{1}{|C_{ij}|\Delta x_{c,i-1/2,j}} \Delta y_{i-1/2,j} D_{i-1/2,j} - \frac{1}{|C_{ij}|\Delta x_{c,i+1/2,j}} \Delta y_{i+1/2,j} D_{i+1/2,j} $$

 $$ - \frac{1}{|C_{ij}|\Delta y_{c,i,j-1/2}} \Delta x_{i,j-1/2} D_{i,j-1/2} - \frac{1}{|C_{ij}|\Delta y_{c,i,j+1/2}} \Delta x_{i,j+1/2} D_{i,j+1/2}$$

+### Numerical Scheme -- MATLAB details

+The difficulty in implementing such a scheme in MATLAB or Python is the notion of the 'east' and 'west' and 'north' and 'south' neighbors.
+Each grid cell has them.. but they cannot be found by incrementing rows and colums in an array.
+Rather, we transform all grid variables into 1D vectors, and adopt a consistent numbering of the cells.
+We access east, west, south and north positions through arrays of indices.

+To solve the matrix, we do not actually form it,